 Watch daily DDoS attacks worldwide with Digital Attack Map.
 You can filter the map with multiple options.

 By attacks size

 By attack type

 - TCP Connection (filling connections)

 - Source & destination port number

-DDoS is dangerous to your online business; it can take down your online presence and hurt the reputation and financially.
-If you are a business owner or web administrator, then you may consider protecting your online assets from DDoS by using services like Cloudflare, SUCURI.
+DDoS is dangerous to your online business; it can take down your online presence and hurt your reputation and finances.
+If you are a business owner or web administrator, then you may consider protecting your online assets from DDoS by using services like SUCURI or others, as mentioned here.

 FireEye Cyber Threat Map gives you an excellent summary of total attacks today with the following data.

 It’s not as detailed as one above but still useful if you are looking for data in industry and country wise.